A Brief History of the Stamp Duty Land Tax

 This article presents the history of Stamp Duty Land Tax and how this property tax changed over the years in the United Kingdom.

 Stamp Duty was first introduced in England in 1694 to help fund the war with France.
-It originally imposed tax duties on a range of legal documents, such as cheques, property and land transactions, receipts, etc. For these documents to be legally effective, a physical revenue stamp had to be attached or impressed on the document to show the stamp duty had been paid.
+It originally imposed tax duties on various legal documents, such as cheques, property and land transactions, receipts, etc. For these documents to be legally effective, a physical revenue stamp had to be attached or impressed on the document to show the stamp duty had been paid.

 How does SDLT work?